gregreindel/llm-exe-lambda/readme.md

 Note: There are other ways to configure AWS CLI.
 The instructions below are one of many reasonable options.
 [See the AWS CLI Docs](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html)

 ### Create CDK Permission Boundary Policy
+A CDK permission boundary is a mechanism in AWS that allows you to set a custom permission boundary for IAM roles created or updated by the AWS Cloud Development Kit, ensuring roles do not exceed certain privileges.
+You will create a special policy that you use to deploy this stack.
+[See the AWS CDK Docs to learn more](https://docs.aws.amazon.com/cdk/v2/guide/customize-permissions-boundaries.html)

 1. Navigate to IAM.
 Select policies, and click to create a new policy.
 2. Paste in the contents from `documentation/setup/LlmExeLambdaCdkPermissionBoundaryPolicy.json`
    - Replace `YOUR_AWS_DEPLOY_REGION` with your region.
 For example: `us-west-2`